BishopMildert/ETL-pipeline/README.md

 # ETL Refactoring
-This project is slowly being refactored.
+This project is slowly being refactored for learning purposes.
+**FOR REFERENCE ONLY**

 ### Definition of Done
 **For Code**